hyperledger-archives/sawtooth-docs-archive/docs/core/1.2/sdk_go.md

----
-title: Go SDK API Reference
+# Go SDK API Reference
----

 The Go SDK Reference is available only in the [sawtooth-sdk-go source code](https://github.com/hyperledger/sawtooth-sdk-go).